Bacterial circadian rhythm: Adaptive significance

 Do circadian timekeepers enhance the fitness of organisms growing under natural conditions?
-Despite the expectation that circadian clocks are usually assumed to enhance the fitness of organisms by improving their ability to adapt to daily cycles in environmental factors, there have been few rigorous tests of that proposition in any organism.
+Circadian clocks are assumed to enhance the fitness of organisms by improving their ability to predict and anticipate daily cycles in environmental factors.
+However, there have been few rigorous tests of this proposition in any organism.

 Cyanobacteria are one of the few organisms in which such a test has been performed.
-The adaptive fitness test was done by mixing cyanobacterial strains that express different circadian properties (i.e., rhythmicity vs. arhythmicity, different periods, etc.) and growing them in competition under different environmental conditions.
+The adaptive fitness test was done by mixing cyanobacterial strains that express different circadian properties (i.e., rhythmicity vs. arhythmicity, different periods, etc.)

+and growing them in competition under different environmental conditions.
 The idea was to determine if having an appropriately functional clock system enhances fitness under competitive conditions.
 The result was that strains with a functioning biological clock out-compete arhythmic strains in environments that have a rhythmic light/dark cycle (e.g., 12 hours of light alternating with 12 hours of darkness), whereas in "constant" environments (e.g., constant illumination) rhythmic and arhythmic strains grow at comparable rates.
 Among rhythmic strains with different periods, the strains whose endogenous period most closely matches the period of the environmental cycle is able to out-compete strains whose period does not match that of the environment.

+Similar results were later obtained in plants and mice.

 Global regulation of gene expression and chromosomal topology

 In eukaryotes, about 10–20% of the genes are rhythmically expressed (as gauged by rhythms of mRNA abundance).
 However, in cyanobacteria, a much larger percentage of genes are controlled by the circadian clock.
-For example, one study has shown that the activity of essentially all promoters is rhythmically regulated.
-The mechanism by which this global gene regulation is mechanistically linked to the circadian clock is not known, but it may be related to rhythmic changes in the topology of the entire cyanobacterial chromosome.
+For example, one study has shown that the activity of essentially all promoters in the genome are rhythmically regulated.
+The mechanism by which this global gene regulation is mechanistically linked to the circadian clock appears to be due to clock triggering of a transcriptional cascade coupled to rhythmic changes in the topology of the entire cyanobacterial chromosome.